Mild heat wave to continue | The Asian Age Online, Bangladesh

-A mild heat wave sweeping over Faridpur, Madaripur, Sitakundu and Rangamati may continue, the Met Office said in its regular weather forecast on Monday.

-Temperature during the day may remain nearly unchanged but may fall slightly at night over the country.
+Meanwhile, the Met Office forecast said parts of the country could see rain or thunder showers on Sunday.

+“Rain or thunder showers is likely to occur at one or two places over Dhaka, Khulna, Barishal, Chattogram and Sylhet divisions,” it said.

-The weather may remain dry over the country during next 48-hours commencing from Sunday morning.
+The weather may remain mainly dry with partly cloudy sky elsewhere over the country, the forecast said.

-Sunday’s highest temperature was recorded at 37.4 degree Celsius in Rangamati and the lowest 17.9 degree Celsius at Tetulia.

 Leave Your Comments